 This committee develops and directs the Chamber's marketing efforts through print campaigns, email marketing, website content, and social media.
 They assist with developing relationships with the media and share industry knowledge of best practices.

 Chamber Ambassadors make up our Membership committee.
-These Ambassadors work to retain current members and recruit new membership.
-They actively participate in membership drives, relate feedback from prospects to the committee, and review potential member benefits like insurance programs.
+These Ambassadors work to retain current members and recruit new members.
+They actively participate in membership drives, attend monthly Meet & Greet Events, and relate feedback from prospects to the committee.

 Join us as we start of the new year right- kicking off our NEW women in business group!
 We will discuss names, plan our meeting topics/speakers, and network.
 Everyone is welcome!
 We look forward to hearing what the businesswomen in the area are looking for in a networking group!